browserengineering/book/book/visual-effects.md

     font.getMetrics().fDescent
 ```

-Note that in Skia, ascent and descent are
+Note that in Skia, ascent and descent are baseline-relative---positive if they
-positive if they go downward and negative if upward, so ascents will normally
+go downward and negative if upward, so ascents will normally be negative.
-be negative.

 Now you should be able to run the browser just as it did in previous chapters,
 and have all of the same visuals.
 It'll probably also feel faster, because